 Neither did I set out to write one, nor did I plan for it.
 It just happened.

 I’m 28 now and my pen has never stopped bleeding since then (I’ve refilled it multiple times, of course!).
-So much so that I traded my web developer job with a career in full-time freelance writing.
+So much so that I traded my web developer job for a career in full-time freelance writing.

 But what prompted me to write then?
 And why have I continued writing even now?

 That’s something I’ve pondered on recently more than ever.
-But it was only post an immersed trip into the worn-out pages of my old diary and notepads, two rounds of quick walks in my building complex, and a glass of fresh lemon juice that both my brain and heart spilled the beans.
+But it only posted an immersed trip into the worn-out pages of my old diary and notepads, two rounds of quick walks in my building complex, and a glass of fresh lemon juice that both my brain and heart spilled the beans.

 To answer that, I’d have to tell you something about myself first.